 29 Dutch Oven Dinners for the Nights You Want Comfort (Not a Sink Full of Dishes)

-I love carnitas because they are incredibly forgiving.
-You are braising pork with citrus and spices until the meat collapses, and then at the end, you crisp it up so you get those little browned bits that everyone fights over.
-The Dutch oven traps moisture while the meat softens.
+What I enjoy about carnitas is that they are very communicative.
+You will braise the pork with citrus and spices until the meat breaks apart, and then at the end you will crisp it to create those little browned bits that everyone fights over.
+The Dutch oven keeps some of the moisture as the meat gets tender.
 Tacos tonight, nachos tomorrow, scrambled eggs the next day, this is a plan, not leftovers.

 15) Chicken Tinga

 Chicken tinga tastes like you did something complicated, but it’s mostly simmering and shredding.
-Because people have different tolerances to heat, the sauce made from tomatoes, onions, and chipotle in adobo may be slightly spicy to some and smoky to others.
-I’ve had nights where I thought the sauce looked thin and panicked, but on those nights while I set the table it managed to reduce into something perfect.
-Put it in tacos or over rice and you’ll win for sure.
+Some may find the sauce made from tomatoes, onions, and chipotle in adobo to be a bit spicy, while others may find the sauce to be pleasantly smoky due to the differing heat tolerances.
+There have been times I worried the sauce looked thin, but each time I was able to set the table, it miraculously reduced into something perfect.
+Success is certain if you choose tacos or rice.

 16) Chickpea Curry